 Is a special substantive test applied for joint ventures?

-No special substantive test is in place for joint ventures.
-Cooperative joint ventures (including, under Italian law, joint ventures where both parents remains active in the same market of the joint venture) are assessed under Article 2 of Law 287/90 as anti-competitive agreements.
+There is no special substantive test in place for joint ventures.
+As noted above, cooperative joint ventures (including, under Italian law, joint ventures where both parents remains active in the same market of the joint venture) are assessed under Article 2 of Law 287/90 as anti-competitive agreements.

 What are the potential outcomes of the merger investigation?
 Please include reference to potential remedies, conditions and undertakings.

-The Italian Competition Authority (ICA) may block a merger or clear it, subject to conditions offered by the parties or imposed by the ICA (or both).
-The parties may be subject to a fine ranging between 1% and 10% of their turnover of the business forming the object of the transaction if:
+The Italian Competition Authority (ICA) may block a merger or clear it subject to conditions that can either be offered by the parties or imposed by the ICA itself (or both).
+If conditions are not complied with, or a blocked transaction is nevertheless implemented, or parties do not restore the conditions of competition once a transaction has already taken place, the parties may be subject to a fine ranging between 1% and 10% of their turnover of the business forming the object of the transaction.

-On request by the parties, the ICA can amend remedies previously imposed or accepted in its clearance decision (for a recent example in Case C8660B Unicredit/Capitalia (26132/2016)).
+Upon a motivated request by the parties, the ICA can amend remedies previously imposed/accepted in its clearance decision (for a recent example, see Decision 26132/2016 in Case C-8660B).

 Is there a right of appeal?

-The first-instance judgment of the TAR can be appealed before the Supreme Administrative Court.
-Decisions of the Supreme Administrative Court may be appealed before the Italian Supreme Court only based on jurisdictional and competence issues or for revocation.
+The decision of the ICA can be appealed before such court within 60 days from its notification.
+The judgment of first instance can be appealed before the Supreme Administrative Court within 30 days from its notification or three months from its publication.
+Exceptionally, the judgments of the Supreme Administrative Court may be appealed before the Italian Supreme Court only based on jurisdictional and competence issues or for revocation.

 Do third parties have a right of appeal?

-In Judgment 3865/04 the Supreme Administrative Court held that persons other than the addressees of the ICA decision may be entitled to appeal the decision provided that they are directly and individually affected by it.
+In Judgment 3865/04, the Supreme Administrative Court has held that persons other than the addressees of the ICA decision may be entitled to appeal such a decision provided that they are directly and individually affected by it.

 What is the time limit for any appeal?

-An ICA decision can be appealed before the Tar Lazio within 60 days of notification.
+The decision of the ICA can be appealed before such court within 60 days from its notification.